FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/opportunity-knocks/1975-12-29-opportunity-knocks.md

 maintitle: Opportunity Knocks
 subtitle: Variety Club Award Show (1975)
 description: Lena appears as last year's winner, to present the award to the 1975 recipient, The Frank Jennings Syndicate.
+media: Thames Television
+post_description: Lena appears as last year's winner, to present the award to the 1975 recipient, The Frank Jennings Syndicate.
 categories: [Thames Television, Opportunity Knocks]
 ---